 Skip to content

 Motion through taking action.

 Motion—After all this work, it’s time to take action!
-You can assemble your community strategy by putting together the data from your awareness, learnings, and clarity.
-Depending on your structure’s complexity, this may include designing the architecture, implementing a content calendar, managing daily operations, and facilitating virtual sessions.
+You can assemble your community strategy by putting together the data from your awareness, learning, and clarity.
+Depending on your structure’s complexity, this may involve designing the architecture.
+It might also mean implementing a content calendar, managing daily operations, and facilitating virtual sessions.

+Skip to content